tyson314/CS-260-Startup-Project/README.md

 but for the most part I understand what is going on in simon.
 The only parts that are still confusing are the arbitraty IDs, the svg tags, and what the numbers mean in the form section.

+Simon CSS
+I'm not going to lie this frameworks and CSS stuff has had me confused out of my mind.
+I'm not the artsy-est person in the world so I was really dreading making my startup look aesthetically pleasing.
+After going through the Simon code I'm still a little nervous, but I think I have a handle on how to use bootstrap now.
+The class declarations in the html part of things make more sense, like they are referencing premade CSS definitions elsewhere or something.
+I am rethinking my startup idea though, I want to make something a little more structured and less interactive.